tobybreckon/chroma-keying/README.md

 ![cloaking 1](img/chroma-key-example-01.png)

-In this final part of the exercise, we invert the idea behind the invisibility cloak to provide ourselves with a vitual background in the same way that chroma keying is used as a special effect in the film industry (or today how some background changing feature in video conferencing tools such as Zoom and MS Teams work).
+In this final part of the exercise, we invert the idea behind the invisibility cloak to provide ourselves with a virtual background in the same way that chroma keying is used as a special effect in the film industry (or today how some background changing feature in video conferencing tools such as Zoom and MS Teams work).

 To try this out:
 - copy and paste the code from this example [chroma_keying_background.py](src/chroma_keying_background.py) into your Visual Studio Code window (replacing all earlier code) again save (File > Save)
-- download a suitable background image from somewhere (e.g. free images from [unsplash](https://unsplash.com/backgrounds/desktop/computer)) or perhaps of [Durham Catherdral](https://www.thisisdurham.com/dbimgs/durham-cathedral-background.jpg) and save it as background.jpg (in the home directory, or wherever your _main.py_ is located)
+- download a suitable background image from somewhere (e.g. free images from [unsplash](https://unsplash.com/backgrounds/desktop/computer)) or perhaps of [Durham Cathedral](https://www.thisisdurham.com/dbimgs/durham-cathedral-background.jpg) and save it as background.jpg (in the home directory, or wherever your _main.py_ is located)
 - run the code (click _"Run > Run Without Debugging"_)
 - try to get as much of the scene behind you covered by the (green) chroma keying material so that it provides you with a green backdrop.
--  _left click_ somewhere on your green backgrop it to select its Hue as before
+-  _left click_ somewhere on your green backgrob it to select its Hue as before

 You should now see your own chroma keyed backdrop where the (green) chroma keying material has been replaced with the image of your choice.